We believe, as a collective force with brave ideas, we can end human trafficking.

-The growing trend of traffickers using online social media platforms to recruit and advertise targets has made it easier than ever to gain access to vulnerable children and teens.
+The growing trend of traffickers using online social media platforms to recruit and advertise targets has made it easier than ever to gain access to our children and teens.

 The United States is ranked as one of the worst countries in the world for human trafficking, and California - with one of the highest rates of reported cases nationwide - consistently ranks as one of the worst offenders.

-- Safe shelter, where survivors can heal and find restoration;
+- safe shelter, where survivors can heal and find restoration;

-- Whole-person holistic services such as trauma-informed therapy, mentorship and individualized life skills so they can flourish as they move away from a life of exploitation; and
+- whole-person holistic services such as trauma-informed therapy, mentorship and individualized life skills so they can flourish as they move away from a life of exploitation; and

-- Pathways into education and employment to generate a strong life purpose and gain financial independence for long-term success.
+- pathways into education and employment to generate a strong life purpose and gain financial independence for long-term success.

-How Do We Do It
+How We Do It

 Find out more here.